StoneStepsInc/fit/README.md

 and also needs `-lstdc++` specified explicitly in order to link.

-Linux time stamps will appear as negative values in the SQLite database and it is not clear at this point how it they are computed.
-Their values can be shown around the actual file modification time by adding `6437646000`, but it appears that this does not include some of time zone adjustments.
+Linux time stamps will appear as negative values in the SQLite database and it is not clear at this point how they are computed.
+Time stamps can be shown around the actual file modification time by adding `6437646000`, but it appears that this does not include some of time zone adjustments.

 ## License